awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ##### Event Triggers for PostgreSQL on Amazon RDS<a name="PostgreSQL.Concepts.General.FeatureSupport.EventTriggers"></a>

-PostgreSQL versions 9\.4\.9 and later and version 9\.5\.4 and later support event triggers, and Amazon RDS supports event triggers for these versions\.
+PostgreSQL versions 9\.5\.4 and later support event triggers, and Amazon RDS supports event triggers for these versions\.
 The master user account can be used to create, modify, rename, and delete event triggers\.
 Event triggers are at the DB instance level, so they can apply to all databases on an instance\.

 For example, the following code creates an event trigger that prints the current user at the end of every DDL command\.